influxdata/telegraf/plugins/inputs/socket_listener/README.md

   ##  offset        -- start of length field in bytes from begin of data
   ##  bytes         -- length of length field in bytes
   ##  endianness    -- endianness of the value, either "be" for big endian or
-  ## with variable length.
-The specification containes the following fields:
-  ##  offset        -- start of length field in bytes from beginn of data
-  ##  bytes         -- length of length field in bytes
-  ##  endianness    -- endianness of the value, either "be" for big endian or
   ##                   "le" for little endian
   ##  header_length -- total length of header to be skipped when passing
   ##                   data on to the parser.
 If zero (default), the header
   ##                   is passed on to the parser together with the message.
   ## Note: This setting is only used for splitting_strategy = "variable length".
   # splitting_length_field = {offset = 0, bytes = 0, endianness = "be", header_length = 0}
-  # splitting_length_field = {offset = 0, bytes = 0, endianess = "be", header_length = 0}
 ```

 ## A Note on UDP OS Buffer Sizes